bailey-long/Web601AS1/README.md

 # Web601AS1
 Group Project for AS1

-We are creating a comment section
+We decided to create a comment section for a blog post.

 Team:
-Jackson_test
+Jackson
 Zane
 Bailey